rafaelromao/keyboards/docs/navigation.md

 - The right side of this layer gives access to media keys and shortcuts to toggle the Navigation or Numpad layers on or off.

 ### Navigation Layer Toggle
-- A clone of the Navigation layer can be toggled on permanently using the Media layer.
+- A clone of the Navigation layer can be toggled on permanently using the Shortcuts layer.
 - This clone works the same way as the original Navigation layer, but the outer right thumb key will activate the Media layer instead of the System layer.

 ##